o19s/splainer/README.md

 You're probably stuck with the question of *why*?
 Why do search results come back in the order that they do?
 Solr/Lucene exposes an explain syntax for you to try to explain search scoring.
 Unfortunately outside the simplest tasks, its a nightmare to read through.
 There are parsers like [explain.solr.pl](http://explain.solr.pl) but they require a lot of manual copy/pasting of explain information to the tool.

 Splainer is different by being a *sandbox*.
 Paste in your Solr URL, query parameters and all.
-Showing you parsed explain information while giving you the power to tweak Solr paramaters, instantly seeing important matches and summarized explain information alongside your documents.
+As you work with your query, changing parameters, Splainer shows you parsed and summarized explain information alongside your documents.
 Continue working and see how the search results change.

 Read the blog post introducing Splainer [here](http://opensourceconnections.com/blog/2014/08/18/introducing-splainer-the-open-source-search-sandbox-that-tells-you-why/)